SNSystems/Toy-tools/README.md

 Running the debugger is straightforward:

-     $ toydb main.tx
+     $ toydb hello.x
      Toy debugger.
 Remember, it's just a toy.
-     Executable "main.tx" was not found
      (toydb)

-The commands supported are a very basic subset of GDB-like commands; the main ones being:
+The commands supported are a very basic subset of GDB-like commands, the main ones being:

 - "help" to see the complete list of supported commands
 - "step": execute a single instruction